 Weser estuary, Frisian Islands and English Channel

-In Elsfleth experience maritime flair in a charming small town.
-Our ship was launched just a few kilometres from here in 1911.
-Located directly at the harbour Maritime museum The exhibition illustrates the shipbuilding era of the time, the history of shipping on the Weser and the Maritime life in the Wesermarsch region.
-Interactive stations, models and original exhibits such as historical navigation equipment and portraits of captains give you a vivid picture of seafaring.
-The old maritime school with its striking architecture characterises the cityscape and stands for the long tradition as a training location for seafarers.
-A Hike along the Weser beach offers great views of the water and the passing ships.
-The beautiful market square and the St Nicolai Church invite you to linger.
+In Elsfleth, you can experience maritime flair in a charming small town.
+Our ship was launched here in 1911, just a few kilometres down the river.
+Located directly at the harbour, the Maritime Museum has an exhibition illustrating the shipbuilding era of that time, the history of shipping on the Weser and maritime life in the Wesermarsch region.
+Interactive stations, models and original exhibits such as historical navigation devices and portraits of captains give you a vivid picture of seafaring.
+The old nautical school with its striking architecture dominates the townscape and stands for the long tradition as a training location for seafarers.
+A walk along the Weser beach offers great views of the water and passing ships.
+The beautiful market square and St. Nicolai Church invite you to linger.

 Notes on the itinerary